Meat, milk, or wool?

 Dorset and Polypay.
 They only produce 100 to 200 pounds of milk

-per lactation.
-Crosses between domestic breeds and specialized
+per lactation, while crosses between domestic breeds and specialized

 The nutritional requirements of dairy ewes are significantly